 He also wrote and directed ‘One Other Thing’, which won Shootingpeople’s Film of the Month in July 2011.
 The competition was judged by John Waters (Hairspray).
 Another of his shorts ‘The Last Man on Earth’, which Carlo wrote and directed, was part of the Official Selection for the London Short Film Festival 2012 and can now be seen on the BBC Film Network.
 His last short film, ‘Pretty Things’ premiered at the Raindance Film Festival 2012 and can now be seen here.
 It continues to be screened at various film festivals.

 In 2015 Carlo wrote World War One drama, 'Shadows', which has recently been directed by Simon Harris and produced by Fred Bonham-Carter.

 In 2016 Carlo wrote and directed the short film 'Selfie', which is currently in post-production.

-Carlo is now developing a number of other film projects whilst working for the Bournemouth Film School at the Arts University Bournemouth.
+Carlo is now developing a number of other film and writing projects whilst working for the Bournemouth Film School at the Arts University Bournemouth.

 To view some of his work please visit Carlo’s Vimeo page.

 To view his showreel please click here.